Risk Identification and Management Basics Training Course

 By the end of this training, participants will be able to:

-- Implement an integrated end-to-end approach to SCM
+- Implement an integrated, end-to-end SCM strategy

-- Negotiate on price with local suppliers
+- Negotiate prices effectively with local suppliers

 Audience